-addition of PBS and then transferred to centrifuge tubes and centrifuged.
+Annexin V Staining- MCF-7:5C cells were seeded at 300,000 cells per 10-cm Petri dish for 6 day treatments and 700,000 cells for 3 day treatment.
+Cells were treated the next day with test compounds for 6 days, and for 3 days with 1 nM E2.
+Cells were harvested by aspirating media and washing cells with warm PBS twice, and subsequently treated with accutase solution (Life Technologies, Grand Island, NY) for 4 minutes at 37°C. Cells were then harvested by pipetting after addition of PBS and then transferred to centrifuge tubes and centrifuged.
 Cells were put on ice afterward and stained using FITC Annexin V Apoptosis Detection Kit I (BD Pharmingen, San Diego, CA) according to the manufacturer's instructions.
-The samples were read using BD Accuri C6 Plus flow cytometer (Becton, Dickinson and Company, Franklin Lakes, NJ).
-The assay was performed in triplicate; data shown represent one of the biologic replicates.
-The total percentages of apoptotic cells were quantified after the addition of the numbers of Annexin V-positive cells labeled as apoptotic and the Annexin V/propidium iodide double positive cells labeled as dead cells.
+The samples were read using BD Accuri C6 Plus flowcytometer (Becton, Dickinson and Company, Franklin Lakes, NJ).
+The assay was performed in triplicate; data shown represent one of the biological replicates.
+The total percentages of apoptotic cells were quantified after the addition of the numbers of Annexin V positive cells labeled as apoptotic and the Annexin V/PI double positive cells labeled as dead cells.

-Real-Time Polymerase Chain Reaction.
-Cells were seeded the day prior to treatment in 24-well plates at a density of 100,000 cells per well.
-After the indicated durations of treatments, the cells were harvested, and RNA was isolated using MagMAX-96 Total RNA Isolation Kit (Applied Biosystems, Carlsbad, CA) and processed using Kingfisher Duo Prime magnetic particle processor (Thermo Scientific, Waltham, MA) according to the manufacturer's instructions.
+Real Time PCR- Cells were seeded the day prior to treatment in 24-well plates at a density of 100,000 cells per well.
+After the indicated durations of treatments the cells were harvested and RNA was isolated using MagMAX-96 Total RNA Isolation Kit (Applied Biosystems, Carlsbad, CA) and processed using Kingfisher Duo Prime magnetic particle processor (Thermo Scientific, Waltham, MA) according to the manufacturer's instructions.
 Subsequently cDNA was synthesized using High Capacity cDNA Reverse transcription kit (Applied Bioscience, Carlsbad, CA) according to the manufacturer's instructions using 1 μg of purified RNA.
-Synthesized cDNA was diluted in nuclease-free water and used for real-time polymerase chain reaction (PCR).
-For real-time PCR a Power SYBR green PCR master mix was used (Applied Bioscience) according to the manufacturer's instructions.
-Real-time PCR was performed using a QuantStudio 6 Flex Real Time PCR thermocycler (Applied Bioscience).
+Synthesized cDNA was diluted in nuclease-free water and used for RT-PCR.
+For RT-PCR a Power SYBR green PCR master mix was used (Applied Bioscience, Carlsbad, CA) according to the manufacturer's instructions.
+RT-PCR was performed using a QuantStudio 6 Flex Real Time PCR thermocycler (Applied Bioscience, Carlsbad, CA).
 All primers were obtained from Integrated DNA Technologies Inc. (Coralville, IA) and were validated by melt curve analysis that revealed single peaks for all primer pairs.
-Primers sequences that were used for human TFF1 cDNA amplification are 5'-CATCGACGT CCCTCCAGAAGA-3' sense and 5'-CTCTGGGACTAATCACCGTGC TG-3' antisense; human GREB1 gene: 5'-CAAAGAATAACCTGTTGG CCCTGC-3' sense and 5'-GACATGCCTGCGCTCTCATACTTA-3' antisense; human BCL2L11 gene: 5'-TCGGACTGAGAAACGCAAG-3' sense and 5'-CTCGGTCACACTCAGAACTTAC-3' antisense; human TP63 gene: 5'-TTCGGACAGTACAAAGAACGG-3' sense and 5'-GCATTTCATAAGTCTCACGGC-3' antisense; and the reference gene RPLP0, 5'-GTGTCCGACAATGGCAGCAT-3' sense and 5'-GACACC CTCCAGGAAGCGA-3' antisense.
-The fold changes of the mRNA after treatments with test compounds versus vehicle controls were calculated using $\Delta\Delta Ct$ method.
-All treatments were performed in triplicate, the results represent the average of all replicates, and the error bars represent the S.D. in each treatment.
-Key differences are described in the Results section with 95% CIs.
+Primers sequences that were used for human TFF1 cDNA amplification 5'-CATCGACGTCCCTCCAGAAGA-3' 5'are: and sense, CTCTGGGACTAATCACCGTGCTG-3' GREB1 anti-sense; human 5'gene: CAAAGAATAACCTGTTGGCCCTGC-3' sense, 5'-GACATGCCTGCGCTCTCATACTTA-3' BCL2L11 5'-TCGGACTGAGAAACGCAAG-3' 5'anti-sense; human gene: sense, CTCGGTCACACTCAGAACTTAC-3' anti-sense; TP63 5'human gene: TTCGGACAGTACAAAGAACGG-3' sense, 5'-GCATTTCATAAGTCTCACGGC-3' antisense; the reference gene RPLP0, 5'-GTGTCCGACAATGGCAGCAT-3' sense and 5'-GACACCCTCCAGGAAGCGA-3' anti-sense.
+The fold changes of the mRNA after treatments with test compounds versus vehicle controls were calculated using $\Delta\Delta$ Ct method.
+All treatments were performed in triplicate, the results represent the average of all replicates, and the error bars represent the standard deviation in each treatment.
+Key differences are described in the Results section with 95% confidence intervals (95% CI).